pawelgrzybek/pawelgrzybek.com/content/posts/2021-08-16-deno-a-breath-of-fresh-air-for-the-server-side-javascript.md

 ## Look ma, no package.json file

 The `package.json` file was originally designed to store a mapping of dependencies that we can `require()` in the program.
 Over the years, it became a lot more than that.
-We use it to store external libraries configuration, licence information, repository links, references to types, and it is not rare to see hundreds of custom scripts there.
+We use it to store external libraries configuration, licence information, repository links, references to types, and it's not rare to see hundreds of custom scripts there.
 Deno doesn’t need it — thanks Ryan!

 ## TypeScript support baked-in

-Even though [Ryan Dahl is slightly concerned](https://changelog.com/podcast/443) about adding support to TypeScript out of the box, it is not going to be revoked.
+Even though [Ryan Dahl is slightly concerned](https://changelog.com/podcast/443) about adding support to TypeScript out of the box, it's not going to be revoked.
 It feels like magic to write TS code, execute it without the compilation burden, and keep the performance intact.

 ```
 deno run index.ts